-Lovastatin tablets are supplied as 10 mg, 20 mg and 40 mg tablets for oral administration.
-In addition to the active ingredient lovastatin, each tablet contains the following inactive ingredients: lactose monohydrate, magnesium stearate, microcrystalline cellulose, poloxamer, pregelatinzed constarch, sodium starch glycolate, butylated hydroxyaniso and talc.
-Butylated hydroxyanisole (BHA) is added as a preservative
+Lovastatin tablets are supplied as 10 mg, 20 mg and 40 mg tablets for oral tion to the active in aummistraturi.
+In auturun to the active ingretient tovästätin, each tablet contains the following inactive ingredients: lactose monohydrate, magnesium stearate, microcrystalline cellulose, poloxamer, pregelatinized cornstarch, sodium starch glycolate, butylated hydroxyanisole and talc.
+Butylated hydroxyanisole (BHA) is added as a preservative.